xupea/resume/README.md

 and what i learned most is

-dealing with problems with different ways
+dealing with different problems should be with different ways accordingly

-thinking problem with multiple hats
+dealing with same problem can be with multiple hats

 currently I'm working on the translation of a framework called testing-libraray in github, which is DE facto standard library for component testing.